Q: Why do I need an attorney?

 A: Negligence is simply the failure to use reasonable care to prevent harm to others.
 A person is negligent if he or she does something that a reasonably careful person would not do in the same situation or fails to do something that a reasonably careful person would do in the same situation.

 Q: What if a person is killed, or dies before they can bring a personal injury claim?

 A: This is referred to as a “wrongful death.”
 Spouses, parents, children, siblings, and grandparents can have a claim for wrongful death against the responsible parties.
 The relationship with the deceased person will decide who brings the claim.
-The types of damages that can be sought depending on that relationship are: Financial support that the survivor(s) would have received; Value of household services that would have been provided by the decedent; Loss of consortium (which includes loss of companionship, affection, love, care, comfort, and evensexual relations) for the surviving spouse; and Funeral and burial expenses.
-Because the loss of a loved one can completely alter the life of the surviving family, it is important to retain an experienced personal injury attorney to recover the just compensation you deserve.
+The types of damages that can be sought depending on that relationship are: financial support that the survivor(s) would have received; value of household services that would have been provided by the decedent; loss of consortium (which includes loss of companionship, affection, love, care, comfort, and even sexual relations) for the surviving spouse; and funeral and burial expenses.
+Because the loss of a loved one can completely alter the life of the surviving family, it is important to retain an experienced personal injury attorney to recover the fair compensation you deserve.

 Q: Do I still have a claim if my health insurance paid my medical bills?

 A: Absolutely.
-Most injured persons do not realize is they are entitled to the full value of their medical treatment—the actual cost of the treatment, not just their co-pay or deductible.
+Most injured persons do not realize that they are entitled to the full value of their medical treatment—the actual cost of the treatment, not just their co-pay or deductible.
+This is true even if those bills have been paid by your health insurance.
 Often times, liability insurance carriers attempt to reduce an injury victim’s damages by offering to just pay their “out of pocket” expenses, even though the insurer knows that it is responsible for much more.

 Q: Do I have to reimburse my health insurer out of my settlement?